AnDo081105/ProjectMPI/Documentation/Documentation.md

 The results show the contrast in performance efficiency.
 The Simple Sliding Window algorithm completes execution in 25ms, while the Smith-Waterman take 1435.
 This significant difference highlights the difference in computation complexity of the Smith-Waterman algorithm in compare to my Simple Sliding Window algorithm.

 ## Acknowlegement
-I acknowledge the use of Generative AI to assist in implementing MPI with OpenMP and implementing the Smith-Waterson algorithm.
+I acknowledge the use of Generative AI to assist in implementing OpenMP, implementing the Smith-Waterson algorithm, and setting up the experiment in the Makefile.
 All generated content was edited and reviewed to ensure accuracy and functionality.